Kaposi's sarcoma is a rare type of cancer caused by a virus.

 Transplant Kaposi's sarcoma is a rare complication of an organ transplant.

-After an organ transplant, you're given a type of medicine called an immunosuppressant to prevent your body rejecting the donated organ.
+After an organ transplant, you're given a medicine called an immunosuppressant to prevent your body rejecting the donated organ.

 This weakens (suppresses) your immune system.
 But it can also allow a previous HHV-8 infection to reactivate and the virus to start multiplying again.